A new dynamical mechanism of incomplete fusion in heavy-ion collision

 The breakup of the projectile was analysed in the recent paper \cite{Bosshe2019} by R. V. den Bosshe and A.D.
 Torres by combining a classical trajectory model with stochastic breakup with the quantum-mechanical fragmentation theory \cite{Kuklin2012} treatment of two-body clusterization and decay of a projectile.
 The angular distributions of the clusters $^{4}$He and $^{8}$Be produced at the breakup of projectile in the $^{20}$Ne+$^{208}$Pb reactions explored and compared with the experimental data.

 We should stress that the projectile breakup mechanism of the incomplete fusion was assumed in all of the above-listed theoretical methods to analyse measured data.

-In this work, we demonstrate that the excitation function of the evaporation residues (ER) formed in the ICF reactions can be calculated as a quasifission product survived against fission, which is accompanied by the $\alpha$-particle emission from the dinuclear system (DNS).
+In this work, we consider a new mechanism of the ICF reaction as a quasifission to calculate the excitation function of the evaporation residues (ER) survived against fission, which is accompanied by the $\alpha$-particle emission from the dinuclear system (DNS) (see Fig. \ref{ICF}).
 The DNS is formed at the capture(full momentum transfer) of the projectile nucleus by the target nucleus.
-This new alternative mechanism of the incomplete fusion is described as a very asymmetric quasifission (see Fig. \ref{ICF}).

-The effect of the centrifugal force on the mass-asymmetric DNS enhances with increasing the orbital angular momentum, and it leads to the incomplete fusion which can be considered as the DNS quasifission producing very mass-asymmetric products.

 This mechanism is based on the DNS concept of the complete fusion which operates with such physical quantities as intrinsic fusion barrier $B^*_{\rm fus}$, quasifission barrier $B_{\rm qf}$ and the excitation energy $E^*_Z$ of the DNS with the charge asymmetry $Z$.
+The DNS evolution by the diffusion process due to the nucleon transfer between fragments leads to the formation of the $\alpha$ particle in collisions with the large orbital angular momentum if capture takes place at the given beam energy.

+The increase of the orbital angular momentum in the entrance channel leads to the following changes of the physical quantities causing the enhance of the incomplete fusion probability.

-i) The dynamical intrinsic barrier $B^*_{\rm fus}$ to complete fusion arises at the large values of the orbital angular momentum at the very asymmetric charge and mass distribution corresponding to the $\alpha$ particle (see Figs. \ref{BqfBfus} and \ref{BfusUdr}.
+i) The increase of the dynamical intrinsic barrier $B^*_{\rm fus}$ to complete fusion at the very asymmetric charge and mass distribution corresponding to the $\alpha$ particle (see Figs. \ref{BqfBfus} and \ref{BfusUdr}.

-ii) The stability of the DNS with the $\alpha$ particle and conjugate fragments becomes weak due to decrease the depth of the potential well of the nucleus--nucleus interaction.
-It is called the quasifission barrier $B_{\rm qf}$ (see Fig. \ref{BqfL}).
+ii) The decrease of the stability of the DNS due to decrease the depth of the potential well of the nucleus--nucleus interaction.
+It is called the quasifission barrier $B_{\rm qf}$ (see Fig. \ref{BqfBfus}).

 iii) The excitation energy $E^*_Z$ of the DNS with the charge asymmetry $Z$, which is generated from the total kinetic energy loss at the capture of the projectile by the target nucleus, decreases due to increase the DNS rotational energy (see Fig. \ref{BqfBfus}).
 Therefore, the residue nucleus formed in the incomplete fusion is less heated than the compound nucleus formed in the complete fusion.